Tamino1230/MusiEz/README.md

 ### Prerequisites
 - Python 3.8 or higher
-- FFmpeg (included in the project)
+- FFmpeg (included in the project) (Install automaticly in setup.bat)
-- Required Python libraries: (Install automaticly in setup.bat
+- Required Python libraries: (Install automaticly in setup.bat)
   ```
   mutagen
   yt-dlp